Euphoric-Coders/Jarvis/README.md

 2. For the dataset, open the drive link and download the h5 file.
 3. Move this h5 file to the directory "Server/Subfiles" of the GitHub download.
 4. Run the "Main_Server.py" file in the "Server" folder first
-5. Once the IDE says "Waiting for Connection...", run the "Main_Client.py" file from the "Client" folder.
+5. Once the IDE says "Waiting for Connection...", run the "gui.py" file from the "Client" folder.
 6. If one wants to split the load to 2 computers, one can run the same two files in two different computers in the same manner as described above, provided that the entire folders are stored in the respective computers(Server into server and client into the client).
-7. Now, your personal assistant is ready!
+7. Now, your Jarvis is up and running!